-Non-degree training to supplement a Biology Ph.D. program is available.
+The department offers non-degree training to supplement a Biology Ph.D. program.

 Multidisciplinary and Affiliated Programs

 Biology faculty members participate in these non-Biology degree programs

 Master of Arts for Teachers of Biology (M.A.T.)

 The Master of Arts for Teachers (M.A.T.) in Biology is offered by the Graduate School (not the School of Education) to provide training beyond the baccalaureate degree for those intending to teach in junior or senior high school and who want additional training in biology.

 Each candidate for the degree must possess a teacher's certificate by the time the degree is conferred, with the exception of foreign students who intend to return to their native country.